thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Go to the dashboard and enter edit mode by clicking the "Edit mode" button on the toolbar;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-2-pe.png
-        title: 'Click on the "pencil" icon of the Office sensors list widget to enter its editing mode;'
+        title: 'Click on the "pencil" icon of the "Office sensors list" widget to enter its editing mode;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-3-pe.png
         title: 'Add the columns for the following data keys: "temperature", "humidity", "co2", "powerConsumption", and "waterConsumption";'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-4-pe.png
-        title: 'Add another column: name it "Telemetry value".
-Click the "Time series" icon to add a new key;'
+        title: 'Add another column: name it "Telemetry value", and click the "Time series" icon to add a new key;'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-5-pe.png
         title: 'Rename the labels for the keys "label" and "telemetryValue" to "Device name" and "Telemetry value," respectively.
 Next, click the "gear" icon next to the "telemetryValue" row to open its settings;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-6-pe.png
         title: 'Scroll to the "Use cell content function" option and enable it.
-Paste the function from the documentation into the appropriate field, and click "Save";'
+Paste the function from the documentation into the corresponding field, which will combine several telemetry columns into one for a single device.
+Then click "Save";'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-7-pe.png
         title: 'Now we need to hide the unnecessary columns like temperature, humidity, co2, powerConsumption, and waterConsumption.
 Click the "gear icon next to the "temperature" to open its settings;'